KeyboardKit/website/pages/about.md

 permalink: /about
 hero: about

-description: KeyboardKit is a Swift-based library that lets you build custom keyboard extensions for iOS, macOS, tvOS and watchOS.
+description: KeyboardKit is a Swift-based library that helps you build custom keyboards for iOS and  macOS, tvOS and watchOS, using SwiftUI or UIKit.
 ---

 ## About

-KeyboardKit is a Swift-based library that lets you build custom keyboard extensions for iOS, macOS, tvOS and watchOS, using technologies like SwiftUI and UIKit.
+KeyboardKit is a Swift-based library that lets you build custom keyboards for iOS, macOS, tvOS and watchOS, using Apple-specific technologies like SwiftUI and UIKit.

 ## Why is it needed?